The Vivid Color

 The Vivid Color is the debut mini-album released by the Japanese band Vivid.
 It was released in two different versions: a limited CD+DVD edition and a regular CD only edition.
 It is the band's first release to be available in two versions.
 The limited edition came with a DVD of the PV for the mini-album's main promotional track "69-II".
 The regular edition came with a different track list and two extra tracks, "Kimi Koi" and "Trail of Tears".
-The mini-album reached number 34 on the Oricon weekly charts, where it charted for two weeks, selling 4,125 copies.
+The mini-album reached number 34 on the Oricon Albums Chart, where it charted for two weeks, selling 4,125 copies.